 Wanzhe Zhang, Soprano

-For the past twelve years, Ms. Zhang has worked as a freelance voice teacher and vocal coach for numerous musical establishments.
+For the past fourteen years, Mrs. Zhang has worked as a freelance voice teacher and vocal coach for numerous musical establishments.
 In addition to these endeavors, she continues to coach singers of all levels to develop their vocal confidence and artistry.
-She has prepared many students for the Walnut Hill School for the Arts, New England Conservatory of Music, Manhattan School of Music, Mannes School of Music, Longy School of Music of Bard College, and Boyer College of Music at Temple University.
-She is well known for training different students to achieve their own potential.
+Mrs. Zhang has prepared many students for the Walnut Hill School for the Arts, New England Conservatory of Music, Manhattan School of Music, Mannes School of Music, Longy School of Music of Bard College, and Boyer College of Music at Temple University.
+She is well known for training different students to achieve their potential.
 She served as Music Director and Head Teacher at Focal Chinese Music from 2011 to 2015.
-She is currently the Music Director and Conductor of Wellesley Asian Children’s Choir and Joy Youth Ensemble.
-Ms. Zhang remains an active performer in concerts and recitals in United States and Asia.
+She is currently the President of GIPAC Academy - US Division.
+Mrs. Zhang is also on the voice faculty of Dana Hall School of Music in Wellesley, United States.

 B.A., in Vocal and Opera Performance, Central Conservatory of Music, Beijing, China; M.M., G.D., in Vocal Performance, New England Conservatory of Music, Boston, MA; President, Boston Chinese Musicians Association.